sbarex/QLMarkdown/README.md

 Some colors scheme (especially those for light appearance) uses a white background that is the same of the Markdown document, making the code block not immediately recognizable.
 For this reason, it is possible to override the background color in order to use a personal one or the one defined by the Markdown theme.

-Setting a custom font also change the font used in the code blocks enclosed by back-ticks (\`).

 When the code block does not specify the language, it is possible to activate a guessing function.
 Two engines are available:

-- Fast guess: it is based on the `magic` library;
+- Simple guess: it is based on the `magic` library;
 - Accurate guess: it is based on the [`Enry`](https://github.com/go-enry/go-enry) library, that is a Golang porting of the Ruby [`linguist`](https://github.com/github/linguist/) library used by GitHub.

 If no language is defined and the guessing fail (or is not enabled), the code is rendered as normal text.